Shahr-e Sukhteh: Public health finding

 Paleoparasitological studies suggest that ancient inhabitants living in the excavated areas were infected by nematodes of the genus Physaloptera, a rare parasite incidence.

 Relationship to other early cultures

-The Shahr-i Sokhta civilization flourished between 3200 and 2350 BC, and may have coincided with first phase of the great flourishing Indus Valley civilization.
+The Shahr-i Sokhta civilization flourished between 3200 and 2350 BC, and may have coincided with the first phase of the great flourishing Indus Valley civilization.
 Periods III and IV of Shahr-i Sokhta, and the last part of Mundigak Period IV are contemporary to Mature Harappan 3A and part of Mature Harappan 3B.

-The Helmand and Jiroft cultures are closely related as well.
-The Helmand culture of western Afghanistan was a Bronze Age culture of the 3rd millennium BC.
-Scholars link it with the Shahr-i Sokhta, Mundigak, and Bampur sites.
-The Jiroft culture flourished in the eastern Iran, and the Helmand culture in western Afghanistan at the same time.
-In fact, they may represent the same cultural area.

 Shahdad is another extensive site that is being excavated and is related.
 Some 900 Bronze Age sites have been documented in the Sistan Basin, the desert area between Afghanistan and Pakistan.

-On the other hand, the Mehrgarh culture flourished far earlier.